ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/app/defaults.md

 ### Subsets of the Default Setup

 Adding a subset of default fixtures.
 This map does very little!
-Note we could also suppress and then selectively add the neccessary default event handlers.
+Note we could also suppress and then selectively add the necessary default event handlers.
 This would be slightly more efficient (we would not have handlers reacting and then realizing there is nothing to do), but also requires one to figure out what event handlers are still needed.

 ```js
 var options = {